shader-slang/slang/docs/stdlib-docgen.md

 Note that the `index.md` in root is not generated.

-You should review the generated markdown file to make sure it is formated correctly after making comment edits in the `*.meta.slang` files.
+You should review the generated markdown file to make sure it is formatted correctly after making comment edits in the `*.meta.slang` files.

 ## Writing and Updating Documentation

 The core module documentation is done directly in comments inside `source/slang/*.meta.slang` files.
-A documentation comment should be placed directly above the declaration, either insde a `/**   */` comment block, or after `///`.
+A documentation comment should be placed directly above the declaration, either inside a `/**   */` comment block, or after `///`.
 The following directives are allowed in comments:

 - `@param paramName description` documents a parameter or a generic parameter.